Davdadev/davidsebbag/README.md

 ## AI Declaration

-This is a transparent account of how AI tools were used in building this site.
-It exists because honesty about process matters — especially when the work is meant to represent what I can actually do.

 ### What AI helped with

 **Ideation and iteration** — Early design direction was explored through conversation with AI, discussing layout approaches, colour palette logic, and typographic pairings.
 The final decisions were mine; AI was a sounding board, not a decision-maker.